HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ give her something in return” in the last sentence.
+I am happy to learn it’s better to say “ Our church has a seal…”

 ★★★★★